 The percentage of attacked users in Brazil decreased by 2.87 p.p. and accounted for 18.63%, placing the country second in this ranking.
 Algeria (14.3%) came third following a 2.92 p.p. increase in its share compared to the previous quarter.

 TOP 10 countries by percentage of users attacked:

 Organizations under attack

-The rating of attacks by phishers on different categories of organizations is based on detections of Kaspersky Lab’s heuristic anti-phishing component.
+The statistics on phishing targets are based on detections of Kaspersky Lab’s heuristic anti-phishing component.
 It is activated every time a user attempts to open a phishing page while information about it has not yet been included in Kaspersky Lab’s databases.
 It does not matter how the user attempts to open the page – by clicking a link in a phishing email or in a message on a social network or, for example, as a result of malware activity.
 After the security system is activated, a banner is displayed in the browser warning the user about a potential threat.

-Distribution of organizations affected by phishing attacks by category, Q3 2016
+Distribution of organizations affected by phishing attacks by category, Q2 2016

 Hot topics this quarter